seinecle/gephi-tutorials/docs/generated-html/subdir/twitter-streaming-importer-en_temp_common.md

 //ST: !

+With the ** Words to follow ** tab, you will be able to follow one or multiple words.
+For ** hashtags **, just enter the word without the hash in front of it. (e.g if you want to follow '**#Gephi**' just add '**Gephi**')

+//ST: !

+With the ** Users to follow ** tab, you will be able to follow the activity of one or multiple users.
+Any tweet from this user or retweeting or mentioning the user will be captured.

+//ST: !

+You can combine the 2 tabs, the tweet collected will be matching either the Words to follow query **or** the User to follow query

+//ST: !

+The ** Load Query File** and ** Save Query File ** buttons are here to save your search queries in a file or to load it from a file.
+It's convenient if you have a long list of words / users.

+//ST: !

+==== Network Logic

+//ST: !

+A ** Network Logic ** means: what should be done with an incoming tweet?
+How to transform it as a set of nodes and edges?

+//ST: The dropdown menu to choose the network logic:

+image::Selection-of-the-network-logic.png[align="center",title="Selection of the network logic"]

+There are for the moment 3 Network Logics to choose from:

+//ST: !

+* Full Twitter Network : This will represent **all** entities (User, Tweet, Hastags, URL, Media, Symbol etc...) as a graph.
+* User Network : This will represent the interaction between users.
+Any mentions, retweets or quotes between 2 users, will be represented.
+The size of the edge represent the number of interactions between 2 users.
+* Hashtag Network : This will create the network of hashtag.

+//ST: !
+In the following, we use the network logic "User Network":

+//ST: !

 image::Adding-terms-and-launching-the-collection-of-tweets.png[align="center", title="Adding terms and launching the collection of tweets"]

 //ST: !

 Be careful that if you choose very common terms, tweets will arrive fast and in large volumes.

 If you don't have enough memory (RAM) on your computer, this could make it crash.

 Click on "disconnect" to stop the collection of tweets.